This page is no longer current and is provided for archival and research purposes.

 Third party advertising

-A third party advertisement is an advertisement in any broadcast, print, electronic or other medium that promotes, supports or opposes a candidate, or a “yes” or “no” answer to a question on the ballot.
-Advertisement includes traditional ads as well as materials such as brochures or signs.
+A third party advertisement is an ad that supports, promotes or opposes a candidate or a “yes” or “no” answer to a question on the ballot.

-- any person who is a resident in Ontario
+- any person who is a resident of Ontario

 - a corporation carrying on business in Ontario